acend/kubernetes-basics-training/content/en/setup/more-tools-to-work-with-openshift.md

 ## Other ways to work with OpenShift

-If you don't have access to a running OpenShift development environment (anymore), there's
+If you don't have access to a running OpenShift development environment (anymore), there are several options to get one.

 * [OpenShift Developer Sandbox](https://developers.redhat.com/developer-sandbox): 30 days of no-cost access to a shared cluster on OpenShift
 * [OpenShift Local](https://developers.redhat.com/products/openshift-local/overview): A local OpenShift environmennt running on your machine